tomazgda/churn_predictions/README.md

 # churn_predictions
 Predicting churn with the [Telco Customer Chrun dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)

 (A project for my work experience at Sky UK.)

 Built with python, [scikit-learn](https://scikit-learn.org/stable/index.html) and [pandas](https://pandas.pydata.org/).

 ## Overview
+This is an exercise in learning: to see how a modeling pipeline may be productionised.

+The project has two associated Github Actions workflows:

+- "train.yml" runs the python files under src/main which load the [telco data](./data/telco_data.csv).
+  - The data is split into training and testing as well as a holdout dataset with the target 'Churn' column removed.
+  - A pipeline is created with (TODO outline model and preprocessor) and saved.
+  - The pipeline, with the testing dataset is used to produce a [report on the model](./data/report.csv).

+- "score.yml" loads the pipeline as well as the holdout data, and produces [scores](./data/scores.csv).

 ![Process](flowchart.png)

 ## Todo